 Use the following configuration properties to define the behavior of password validations for citizen accounts.
+For the Universal Access Responsive Web Application, you must implement these validations in the application before you enable them.

 Table 4.
 Account configurations Property Description curam.citizenworkspace.username.min.length Minimum number of characters in the username. curam.citizenworkspace.username.max.length Maximum number of characters in the username. curam.citizenworkspace.password.min.length Minimum number of characters in the password. curam.citizenworkspace.password.max.length Maximum number of characters in the password. curam.citizenworkspace.password.min.special.chars Minimum number of special characters and/or numbers in the password.